Updated August 2026

 Lovable is the easiest to start with if you have never written code.
 The product is essentially a chat box with a live preview.
 You describe an app, Lovable builds it, you point at things you want changed, and Lovable changes them.
 There is no terminal to open, no GitHub setup required to see your first working version, and no decisions about hosting on day one.
 Most non-coders ship a working prototype within an hour.

 v0 assumes you understand what a React component is, what Tailwind classes are, and how a Next.js project is structured.
 The chat interface looks identical to Lovable's at first, but the output is component code, not a running app.
-If you are an engineer, this is exactly what you want — minimal scaffolding, copy-paste ready output.
-If you are not, v0's output may feel like a dead end because there is no obvious "deploy this app" button on the same screen.
+If you are an engineer, this is exactly what you want, minimal scaffolding, copy-paste ready output.
+If you are not, v0's output can still feel like a dead end without React and Next.js context, though the "no deploy button" complaint no longer holds: as of August 2026 v0 offers one-click Deploy to Vercel and GitHub repo sync from the same screen.

 Bolt sits in the middle.
 The chat plus preview workflow is identical to the other two, but Bolt also exposes a real terminal, a real filesystem, and real npm.
 Beginners can ignore the terminal entirely and treat Bolt like Lovable.
 Engineers can lean into the terminal and treat Bolt like a remote dev environment.
 The flexibility comes with more surface area to learn, which is why Bolt's curve is steeper than Lovable's but flatter than firing up a local Next.js project from scratch.